 With all the information they gathered in their first years of life, kids around 3 and 4 years old are ready to start understanding that objects have specific functions, and how to use them properly.
-You might be witnessing this when your preschooler starts using a fork to feed herself or when she starts playing with mechanical toys and understands how to make buttons, levers, and moving parts work.
-When your young child uses daily objects with an objective, that’s an indicator that she is setting the bases for what will later be the understanding of cause and effect.
+You might be witnessing this when your preschooler starts using a fork to eat by themselves, or when they start playing with mechanical toys and understand how to make buttons, levers, and moving parts work.
+When your young child uses daily objects with an objective, that’s an indicator that they are setting the bases for what will later be the understanding of cause and effect.

-Researchers from the Cognitive Development Lab of the University of California at San Diego have found that between 3 and 5 years old, children acquire the understanding of the abstract concept of “function”, learn that every created object is defined by its use and that the same object can be used for multiple purposes.
-This age marks a very important developmental mark for your child’s learning of how the world works.
+Researchers from the Cognitive Development Lab of the University of California at San Diego have found that between 3 and 5 years of age, children acquire the understanding of the abstract concept of “function”, learn that every created object is defined by its use, and that the same object can be used for multiple purposes.
+This age sets a very important developmental mark for your child’s learning of how the world works.

-You can encourage your daughter’s intentional use of objects and her problem-solving skills with some of the following ideas:
+You can encourage your child’s intentional use of objects and their problem-solving skills with some of the following ideas: